danvega/danvega-dev/newsletter/2022/10/31/deep-work.md

 date: "2022-10-31T17:00:00.000Z"
 ---

 Happy Monday and welcome to another edition of my newsletter.
-Happy Monday and welcome to another edition of my newsletter.
 I want to wish all of you a very happy and spooky Halloween 🎃 If you’re enjoying this newsletter and wouldn’t mind [sharing](https://www.danvega.dev/newsletter/) it with a friend that would mean the world to me.
 In today’s episode, I want to talk about some books I’m currently reading, YouTube, and Spring Office Hours.
 I will also give you a little bit of a peek into what I am working on this week.

 ## Current Status